wasinski/pyvelope/README.md

 - Provide the Outbox Pattern support for your messages

 We'll see what brokers, databases and platforms we can support for easy integration - time will tell.
 If you have any requests or suggestions, please raise an issue!

+## Current progress

+Right now the focus is on establishing some sensible interfaces for this library